 Upon settlement of the Liquidity Option on March 5, 2020, the Liquidity Option liability was effectively replaced by the deferred tax liability of OTA as calculated in accordance with ASC 740, Income Taxes.
 See Note 16 for additional information regarding OTA's deferred tax liability.
-For information regarding the Liquidity Option prior to its settlement, see Note 17.

-Common Unit Repurchases Under Buyback Programs
+Common Unit Repurchases Under 2019 Buyback Program